nim-lang/Nim/doc/manual.rst

   # --> ref 0x7fff6b71b670 --> 0x10bb81050"Hello"
   echo cast[ptr string](t3)[]
   # --> Hello
-  # The following line doesn't compile:
+  # The following line also works
   echo repr(addr(t1))
-  # Error: expression has no address

 The unsafeAddr operator
 -----------------------

-For easier interoperability with other compiled languages such as C, retrieving the address of a `let` variable, a parameter, or a `for` loop variable can be accomplished by using the `unsafeAddr` operation:
+The unsafeAddr operator is an alias for the addr operator and is deprecated:

 .. code-block:: nim
   let myArray = [1, 2, 3]
   foreignProcThatTakesAnAddr(unsafeAddr myArray)

 Procedures
 ==========